 How to order books, ebooks and DVDs for addition to your reading lists

-Submit your resource list through Leganto, our in house reading list system.
-It allows lecturers to create structured, annotated resource lists that contain a wide variety of different resource types.
+Submit your resource list through Leganto, our in house resource list management system.
+It allows lecturers to create structured, annotated lists that contain a wide variety of different resource types.
 They can easily collaborate with academic colleagues and library staff to create, update and maintain lists.
 Resource Lists will be integrated with GCULearn to provide students with easy access to course materials through a single, intuitive user interface.
-You can find our guide on creating your own reading lists in Leganto here.
+You can find our guide on creating your own resource lists in Leganto here.

 If you would like to know more about how to use resource lists or to enquire about training, please contact the team at firstname.lastname@example.org

 Alternatively, email email@example.com with a list of resources needed.
 Be sure to include the module name and code and student numbers attached.

 Submit your lists well in advance of the new trimester to ensure that your material is available for the start of term.
 Ebooks can be available for use within seven days, print books can take a minimum of three weeks.

 Resend your current resource lists (even if there are no changes) this will confirm your reading lists are still active.
 We will check for new editions and ebooks to update your list.
 Even if an item is already in the library please let us know you are using it in your module as this affects our purchasing decisions.